 HyperLogLog Approximate Counting

 As of February 2026, NIP-45 supports HyperLogLog (HLL) approximate counting (PR #1561).
-Relays can return 256-byte HLL register values alongside COUNT responses:
+Relays can mark a result as approximate, and for cross-relay deduplication they can return 256 HLL registers alongside the count:

 HLL solves a fundamental problem: counting distinct events across multiple relays.
 If relay A reports 50 reactions and relay B reports 40, the total is not 90 because many events exist on both relays.
-HLL registers from multiple relays can be merged by taking the maximum value at each register position, automatically deduplicating across the network.
+Clients merge HLL values by taking the maximum value at each register position, which gives a network-wide estimate without downloading the raw events.

 Primary sources: